ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 As if it wasn't enough, [mrekk](https://osu.ppy.sh/users/7562902) was there too!
 If you weren't able to follow the event, no worries!
 The official Roundtable's YouTube channel has the full VODs [here](https://www.youtube.com/channel/UC6fSQd4oKBPxkBR93GucCUg/featured)!

-With that many great players, such as [mrekk](https://osu.ppy.sh/users/7562902), [Utami](https://osu.ppy.sh/users/7512553), [RyuK](https://osu.ppy.sh/users/6304246), and many others, this tournament was incredible!
+With that many great players, such as mrekk, [Utami](https://osu.ppy.sh/users/7512553), [RyuK](https://osu.ppy.sh/users/6304246), and many others, this tournament was incredible!
 The competition's spirit was mixed with the entertaining cast and gimmicks of [BTMC](https://osu.ppy.sh/users/3171691) and the result was nothing but epic!

-In terms of epic, we were served with the finals: [mrekk](https://osu.ppy.sh/users/7562902) vs [Utami](https://osu.ppy.sh/users/7512553)!
-Despite mrekk's defeat against [Utami]([Utami](https://osu.ppy.sh/users/7512553)), his performances were impressive, along with [Utami](https://osu.ppy.sh/users/7512553)'s.
+In terms of epic, we were served with the finals: mrekk vs Utami!
+Despite mrekk's defeat against Utami, his performances were impressive.
 His first rank on the leaderboard is indeed his throne.

 A best-of from this match was made on the [BTMC](https://osu.ppy.sh/users/3171691) [channel](https://twitch.tv/btmc), with exclusive interviews of the players, by [BTMC](https://osu.ppy.sh/users/3171691) (what a surprise, ahah), [Kroytz](https://osu.ppy.sh/users/2339768) and Happystick, the casters of this amazing show!
 You can find it [here](https://www.youtube.com/watch?v=Y7LqBZL)!